Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

        - don't build web pages that need new domain logic
        - instead, build new domain logic that needs web pages
        - then build the frontend for it
+       - userland interactions should have corresponding domain interactions